Nihalrt/MoodMetric/README.md

-# Social Media Sentiment Analyzer
+# MoodMetrc

 ## Overview

-The Social Media Sentiment Analyzer is a Python-based application that leverages a sentiment analysis tool to analyze the sentiment of social media text data.
+A Python-based application that leverages a sentiment analysis tool to analyze the sentiment of social media text data.
 It provides insights into whether text content is positive, negative, neutral, or extremely positive/negative.
 The project includes three main components: a sentiment analysis module, a social media text analyzer, and a user-friendly application to run the analysis.

 ## Table of Contents